 - Enable or disable 3D Touch/Haptic Touch menus

 With so much to tinker with, there’s no excuse for any jailbreaker to have the same bland Home Screen setup as a non-jailbreaker.
-The tweak is available to download from titand3v’s repository via any package manager, and once installed, can be activated for $3.00.
+The tweak is available to download for free from the Hyperixa repository via any package manager.
 Paradise supports jailbroken iOS 14 devices.

-Those who aren’t already using titand3v’s repository can add the following URL to their package manager of choice to access it:
+Those who aren’t already using the Hyperixa repository can add the following URL to their package manager of choice to access it:

 Do you plan to do any in-depth Home Screen customization with Paradise?
 We look forward to hearing your comments below.